 Not every unfulfilled promise by a prospective employer is legally actionable fraud.
 Rather, the false statement has to have been material, meaning you would not have accepted the job without it.
 In addition, the person making the misrepresentation has to have known or believed it was false.
 Generally, an honest mistake or an overly optimistic opinion is not actionable as fraud.

 Further, you have to have reasonably relied on the promise in a way that harmed you, such as by quitting another job or selling your home to relocate.
 The more drastically you changed your life based on the misrepresentation, the stronger your fraud claim is likely to be.
-Severe cases often involve employees who relocate great distances — sometimes traveling across the country or immigrating to United States from overseas — for a job that turns out to be far worse than what they expected, or even does not even exist at all.
+Severe cases often involve employees who relocate great distances — sometimes traveling across the country or immigrating to United States from overseas — for a job that turns out to be far worse than what they expected, or does not even exist.

 Contact an Experienced Employment Law Attorney

 If you have been the victim of employment fraud in New Jersey, or if you are trying to negotiate an employment contract that will protect you against it, Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help.
 Our work on numerous precedent-setting cases has benefited employees throughout the state.
 We will dedicate our time and talents to protect your legal rights.
 To schedule an appointment with an experienced attorney you can either contact us online or call us at (973) 744-4000.